langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 * Clear the browser cache (cookies, session storage, and local storage) or the app cache on mobile.
 Then, revisit the app.
 * Regenerate the app URL and access the app again with the new URL.
 This should resolve the "Invalid token" error.

-### 13. What are the size limits for uploading dataset documents?
+### 13. What are the size limits for uploading knowledge documents?

 The maximum size for a single document upload is currently 15MB.
 There is also a limit of 100 total documents.
 These limits can be adjusted if you are using a local deployment.
 Refer to the [documentation](install-faq.md#11.-how-to-solve-the-size-and-quantity-limitations-for-uploading-dataset-documents-in-the-local-depl) for details on changing the limits.